-At IDNO installations the party responsible for providing the LV AC supplies to the substation shall be agreed between WPD and the IDNO.
+At IDNO installations the party responsible for providing the LV AC supplies to the substation shall be agreed between NGED and the IDNO.
 When making this decision the cost and practicality of each party providing the LV AC supplies shall be taken into consideration.
 The decision is likely to be based on the proximity of the DNO, IDNO and in some cases the IDNO customer's LV network to the substation.

 Where the HV and LV earthing systems are segregated the LV AC supply shall be derived from a suitable customer isolation transformer that maintains the required level of isolation between the earthing systems.
-Further guidance is given in ST: TP21D.
+Further guidance is provided within the ST: TP21 series of documents.

-At sites with parallel generation, the LV AC supply should remain energised when generator interface protection (e.g. G59 protection) operates and disconnects the generation.
+At sites with parallel generation, the LV AC supply should remain energised when generator interface protection (e.g. G99 protection) operates and disconnects the generation.